Steelers rally behind Haskins to beat Eagles 24-16

+“Jazz is real smooth.
+The blues.
+You bop your head, snap your fingers,” Haskins said.

-PHILADELPHIA (AP) — Dwayne Haskins continued his push for the backup quarterback spot, throwing for 161 yards and a touchdown to lead the Pittsburgh Steelers to a 24-16 win over the Philadelphia Eagles on Thursday night.
+Haskins hit all the right notes in his push for the backup quarterback spot, throwing for 161 yards and a touchdown to lead the Pittsburgh Steelers to a 24-16 win over the Philadelphia Eagles on Thursday night.

 Ben Roethlisberger sat out Pittsburgh’s second preseason game.
 Mason Rudolph has been the team’s backup for the past three seasons and just may keep that job.
 Haskins, though, is giving Rudolph a bit of a push in his attempt at winning the backup spot.